ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 3. **icons**:

     **This layer is required** and contains all of the clickable elements in the image.
 This layer can be named anything, except for “text” or the name of any other clickable element in the image.
-We reccomend the name "icons" though.
+We recommend the name "icons" though.

-    If you check out the "Layers" panel for “icons”, you’ll see that it contains four sublayers; octopus, bird, boat, & shark.
+    If you check out the "Layers" panel for “icons”, you’ll see that it contains four sub-layers; octopus, bird, boat, & shark.

     <img src="updated_images/image5-illustrator.png" alt="Alt Text" width="80%" height="80%">

-    Each of these sublayers defines a single clickable component of the image.
+    Each of these sub-layers defines a single clickable component of the image.

-     - The names of these sublayers should not contain spaces, commas, or be called “text”.
+     - The names of these sub-layers should not contain spaces, commas, or be called “text”.

-     - All elements within the sublayers should be vector-based and not raster-based.
+     - All elements within the sub-layers should be vector-based and not raster-based.
 If you happen to have raster-based elements in your image (or are not sure), we you will need to convert them to vector  objects using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).

      - Nothing should overlap on top of anything you want to be clickable.

-     - Each sublayer contains all of the elements for a single clickable icon.
+     - Each sub-layer contains all of the elements for a single clickable icon.

-     - The elements in the sublayer, if named, should not have the same name as the sublayer itself.
+     - The elements in the sub-layer, if named, should not have the same name as the sub-layer itself.
 So, for example, the following won’t work :

      <img src="updated_images/image6-illustrator.png" alt="Alt Text" width="80%" height="80%">

     **Adding a background to images:**
-     It might be nessescary to add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
+     It might be necessary to add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
 This might apply to long slender objects or objects with multiple arms or branches.
 In our example, we will use the pelican.

      - Step 1: In the "Layers" panel we have turned off all of the other layers and selected the "bird" icon under mobile.
 Keep in mind this method will apply to icons in the "icons" layer and the "mobile" layer.
 Both will need to be edited.
          - <img src="updated_images/image20-1-illustrator.png" alt="Alt Text" width="70%" height="70%">